EPIC448/samuel.O_credit_card_processing/README.md

 #### Why I picked Javascript

 - Javascript is the language that I have used the most over this last year
+- As a developer that enjoy mobile app developement, Javascript was the best choose for me to really learn as i can use the same logic for React.js and React native.
+- It works great with Ruby and Ruby on rails
 - It's not an easy language to write compared to python.
 - However, It's beautiful easy for anybody to understand the thought process on a basic level.